Petlaz/health-xai-prediction/reports/project_plan_and_roadmap.md

 - Implement LIME and SHAP; generate SHAP summary/force plots and LIME explanations for the leading models from tuning.
 - Compare local explanations across candidates, interpret healthcare implications, and shortlist the model that balances recall and usability for the demo.
 - Ensure XAI workflows run inside Docker; advance State of the Art & Results sections.
+- Begin threshold calibration experiments for the recall-first neural network so its lower precision relative to tree/boosting models is addressed before demo deployment.
 - **Deliverables:** XAI visualisations, interpretability report, Dockerised XAI pipeline.
 - **Reading:** *Interpretable ML* Ch.
 4–6 · *Hands-On ML* Ch.
 11 · *Designing ML Systems* Ch.
 8